-Click the arrow to the right of the Run Tests and in a pop-up window that appears, clear or select Failures only.
+• Click the arrow to the right of the Run Tests and in a pop-up window that appears, clear or select Failures only.

-- Select or clear the Failures only setting that appears on the top of the window upon executing all tests at once as displayed in Figure 89: Number of tests per page setting.
+- Select the Test table, navigate to the Run button above the table, click the Run arrow , and in the pop-up window that appears, select or clear Failures only. - Select or clear the Failures only setting that appears on the top of the window upon executing all tests at once as displayed in Figure 93: Number of tests per page setting.